North Carolina investigators zero in on absentee ballots in unresolved House race

 So she went to a polling place on Election Day to cast her vote in person.

-Eighty-seven year-old Emma Shipman of Tar Heel, N.C. had a similar story.
+Emma Shipman, 87, of Tar Heel, had a similar story.
 A blond woman showed up at her door to encourage her to turn in her absentee ballot, she told NBC News.
 But Shipman said she wouldn’t give it to the woman.

 “I have plenty of stamps,” Shipman said after the woman said she’d provide a stamp to mail her ballot for her.